shsanek/BFasm/README.md

 <img src="https://github.com/user-attachments/assets/a4c9a7e7-d7ab-4ee1-878a-05be4c025ab0" alt="INITIAL" width="200"/>

-You are looking at a project for generating Brainfuck code to be executed on a 16-bit RAM virtual machine called BFASM.
-The virtual machine operates with 2-byte cells (16 bits).
-It has access to 2^16 cells or 128KB of memory.
-The machine features 6 general-purpose registers (r0-r5), stack operations, conditional jump commands, and basic 16-bit integer arithmetic commands.
-The project has both entertainment and educational purposes.
+This is a project to generate Brainfuck code to execute BFASM assembler on a 16-bit RAM virtual machine.
+The virtual machine works with 2-byte cells (16 bits).
+There are 2^16 cells or 128KB of memory available for addressing.
+The machine has 6 general purpose registers (r0-r5), stack operations, conditional jump commands and basic integer 16-bit arithmetic commands.
+The project has an entertaining and educational purpose.

 ## BF Code